MALI – The Trip

 We went up to a viewpoint.
 A store had many masks and jewelry and three people bought masks.
 One tout with an interesting knife was unbelievably persistant.
 The market was huge.

 Monument de l’Indépendance.
-In a roundabout, it is has arches on four sides rising to gold onion dome.
-September 22, 1960 was written on the side.
+In a roundabout, it has arches on four sides rising to a gold onion dome.
+September 22, 1960, was written on the side.

 Peace Monument

 BCEAO Tower.
 20 stories, the tallest building.
 Malian headquarters of the Central Bank of West African States.
-Modeled on the Sudano-Sahelian architecture of the famous mosques of Djenne and Timbuktu.
+Modelled on the Sudano-Sahelian architecture of the famous mosques of Djenne and Timbuktu.

 This area of Mali has several Tentative WHS.

 La Cité Historique de Hamdallahi (19/03/2009).
 Remains of the former capital of the Diina over 246 ha – the remains of the Tata in mud bricks, the Palace of Sékou Amadou surrounded by a stone wall, the mausoleums – new Mosque.
 The city was created expressly to serve as the capital of a theocratic empire founded in 1819-1821.
-Entirely fortified with a 5600m perimeter built.
-It had 60 neighborhoods and a large population.
+Entirely fortified with a 5600m perimeter.
+It had 60 neighbourhoods and a large population.
 750 Koranic schools supervised by great scholars.

 Despite its abandonment in 1864, Hamdallahi has remained a living site.
 It is today considered by the members of the community of the Inner Niger Delta as a holy and eternal city.
 Every year in May or June, it is home to the Ziara, a pilgrimage that brings together many people from Mali, West African countries and Cameroon.
 This great meeting is marked by several events: reading of the Koran, sermons, evocation of the virtues of Sékou Ahmadou, meditation on the mausoleums and prayer in the mosque.